 Lack of Vitamin K can lead to a very serious situation because it causes continuous bleeding that doesn’t stop.
 This situation is also known as Vitamin K Deficiency Bleeding (VKDB).
 This is more common in newborn babies where a small cut causes intense bleeding and clotting become difficult.
 Vitamin K helps the blood platelets to clot and stop the bleeding.

-Sources of Vitamin K include green veggies, meat, egg, and oils, etc.
+Sources of Vitamin K include green veggies, meat, egg, oils, etc.

 One should never forget the importance of every single nutrient in our body.
 No matter how little they are required but still even that amount is a necessity.